for-GET/http-decision-diagram/v4/README_system.md

 ### `method :var`

-If you allow the HTTP method to be overridden (e.g. via the _X-HTTP-Method-Override_ header) then return the intended method; return `Operation.method` otherwise.
+If you allow the HTTP method to be overridden (e.g. via the _X-HTTP-Method-Override_ header) then return the intended method; return `Transaction.request.method` otherwise.

 Reference: [Google Data APIs](https://developers.google.com/gdata/docs/2.0/basics#DeletingEntry)